-You can also turn the dome lamps on by turning the thumbwheel, located next to the parking/headlamps switch knob, all the way up to the second notch.
+You can also turn the dome lamps on by rotating the thumbwheel, located next to the parking/headlamps knob, all the way up.
 In this position, the dome lamps will remain on whether the doors are opened or closed.

-You can use the DOME OVERRIDE button, located below the parking/headlamp knob, to set the dome lamps to come on automatically when the doors are opened, or remain off.
-To turn the lamps off, press the button to the "in" position.
+You can use the DOME OVERRIDE button, located below the parking/headlamp knob, to set the dome lamps to come on automatically when the doors are opened, or to remain off.
+To turn the lamps off, press the button once into the "in" position.
 With the button in this position, the dome lamps will remain off when the doors are open.
 To return the lamps to automatic operation, press the button again and return it to the "out" position.
 With the button in this position, the dome lamps will come on when you open the door.
+This will override the illuminated entry feature, unless you use your keyless entry transmitter to unlock the vehicle.